-Students planning to seek elementary licensure must complete the Professional Core as outlined by the College of Education and Behavioral Sciences and follow the course of study as outlined in the College of Arts and Sciences or the Department of Behavioral Sciences for one of the following majors:
+Students planning to seek elementary licensure must complete the Professional Core as outlined by the College of Education and Behavioral Sciences and follow the course of study as outlined in the College of Education and Behavioral Sciences for one of the following majors:

-- 1. B.S.
-Major in Child and Family Studies (Early Childhood PreK-3) - 2.
-B.S.
-Major in Interdisciplinary Studies with a Concentration in Elementary Education (K-6) - 3.
-B.S.
-Major in Interdisciplinary Studies with a Concentration in Middle Grades Education (4-8)
+- 1. B.S. major in Child and Family Studies (Early Childhood PreK-3) - 2.
+B.S. major in Interdisciplinary Studies with a concentration in Elementary Education (K-5) - 3.
+B.S. major in Interdisciplinary Studies with a concentration in Middle Grades Education (4-8)